ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 Personal Contact information

-We want to collect your name, address, phone number, email addresses, age, gender and country.
+We want to collect your name, phone number, email addresses, age, gender and country.
 We need your contact details so we can get in touch with you with information about the study.
-This includes sending you a copy of the information sheet, consent form and this data protection information.
-We need your email and phone number to set you up on the App, to send password reminders, to send links and reminders for follow up assessments and vouchers for completing tasks, and to contact you if you raise questions or report suicide risk.
+This includes sending you a copy of the study information sheet, consent form and this data protection information.
+We need your email and phone number to set you up on the app, to send password reminders if you forget your password, to send links and reminders for the follow-up assessments and vouchers for completing the tasks, and to contact you if you raise questions or report suicide risk.
 We will keep your contact information while you are in the study to contact you.
 These contact details will be only provided to the team in your recruitment country (UK, Spain, Germany, Belgium), to our partner Monsenso so they can set you up on the app and to a third-party electronic shopping voucher provider who will use this information to give you access to their website so you can access and spend your Shopping vouchers.
 Your details will not be passed to anyone for any sales or marketing purposes.

 Your information will be kept confidential and stored securely and password protected.
-Your contact details (name, email, telephone number) will be kept separately from all other data.
-Your contact details will be destroyed at the end of the study (December 2021) or before this date if you request this.
+Wherever possible, your contact details (name, email, telephone number) will be kept separately from all other data.
+Your contact details will be destroyed by the end of September 2022 (anticipated study end) or before this date if you request this.
+Your responses on the app will be only linked to a project identification number, not with your contact details, to keep your personal responses private.
 The assessment data collected in our survey website is separated from contact details when it is sent to the Clinical Trials Unit.
 Your other data will be kept for another 7 years, in line with good research practice.
-We are unable to destroy your data once your contact details have been removed and this routinely happens at the end of the study in December 2021.
+We are unable to destroy your data once your contact details have been removed and this will happen routinely before the end of September 2022.

 All staff accessing your personal data are trained in data protection and confidentiality.